Registration & Payment

 ◦ Payment can be made via credit card on our registration site, or you can call us at (208) 685-9410 to sign up and make payment arrangements.

-◦ For classes over $100, a $100 deposit is required at the time of registration and the balance is due at the beginning of class.
+◦ For classes over $100, a $100 deposit is required at the time of registration and the balance is due 3 days prior to class.

 Cancellation, Rescheduling & Make-up Sessions